Architecture Overview#

 How It Works#

-NVIDIA RTX GeForce GPUs have more than 100 million existing install base.
-If you are building AI apps for desktops, laptops, or workstations targeting this large user base using a Windows or Linux machine, TensorRT-RTX is your library of choice.
-You can either integrate into your apps using its native C++ or Python APIs or leverage it as the default execution path through the Windows ML interface, now generally available for production use.
+NVIDIA RTX GeForce GPUs have an install base of more than 100 million.
+If you are building AI apps for desktops, laptops, or workstations on Windows or Linux, TensorRT-RTX is your library of choice.
+Integrate it into your apps using its native C++ or Python APIs, or use it as the default execution path through the Windows ML interface, now generally available for production use.

 Two-Phase Compilation#